 When cash flow gets tight, corporate compliance is often the first casualty.
-Some directors also think that if a tax debt can’t be paid, that it’s best not to lodge any tax returns and is even better to get some tax preparation consulting.
+Some directors also think that if a tax debt can’t be paid, that it’s best not to lodge any tax returns.
+For your tax preparation it is even better to get some tax preparation consulting.
 However, according to a bankruptcy attorney the best way to get out of debt would be to get the proper help from a debt relief lawyer.

 Here are 7 reasons why it’s best to keep tax lodgements up to date and accurate – even if they can’t be paid!